bstaton1/KuskoHarvEst/README.md

 4. Process the raw data files into a standardized format, including screening interviews for potentially unreliable information
 5. Produce the reports (one for the main summary and one for sensitivity analyses), which are automatically populated with the inputs and outputs of each analysis

 This means the only things you will edit directly are either (a) in the data files or (b) contained in a straight-forward interface.
 In step (4), you may find some data entry problems.
-If that is the case, simply close the interface and edit the data to correct the problem, and start step (4) over.
+If that is the case, simply close the interface and edit the raw data to correct the problem, and start step (4) over.

 > \*Improperly formatted/entered data will be the number one cause of errors you see (hopefully you see none!), so pay extra care to this topic.